68mschmitt/memory-palace.nvim/README.md

 1. **Capture**: Use `:NewNote` to quickly create a note in your inbox
 2. **Edit**: Write your content without worrying about organization
 3. **Sort**: When ready, use `:SortNote` to:
+   - **Quick path**: Select from recent destinations (includes saved template)
-   - Navigate through your directory structure
+   - **Full path**: Navigate through your directory structure
    - Choose a destination (or create new directories)
    - Optionally provide a descriptive label (or press Enter to skip)
+   - Select a template from your configured options (skipped if using recent)
+   - Original content is preserved and merged with template
-   - File is automatically moved and renamed
+   - File is automatically moved, renamed, and template applied

 #### Create-In-Place (Known destination)
 1. **Create**: Use `:CreateNote` to create a note directly: